MicrosoftDocs/office-docs-powershell/exchange/exchange-ps/exchange/Set-EmailAddressPolicy.md

 You can't use this parameter with the EnabledPrimarySMTPAddressTemplate parameter.

-In Office 365, if you use this parameter with the IncludeUnifiedGroupRecipients, you can't use variables in the email address template.
+In Exchange Online PowerShell, if you use this parameter with the IncludeUnifiedGroupRecipients, you can't use variables in the email address template.

 ```yaml
 Type: ProxyAddressTemplateCollection